 Klein’s pieces revolve around a Zen-influenced idea he came to explain as The Void or Le Vide, which is a nirvana-like realm that is void of any worldly influences.
 In this neutral world, people are inspired to pay attention to their own sensibilities as well as to reality rather than representation.
 Though Klein presented his work through media such as musical composition, a book, or paintings, he would often take away the expected element of that form, for example, paintings without any pictures, a book with no words, or musical composition without the very composition, therefore, leaving only a shell as it were.

 His fascination with dematerialization goes back to when he spent a day in summer on the beach in Nice.
-He and the other two friends decided to divide the world amongst them, and Klein got the sky and its infiniteness.
+He and the other two friends decided to divide the world, and Klein got the sky and its infiniteness.
 He wrote:

-Though Klein died at a very young age of 34, he still managed to produce a great deal of artwork that was not only influential but also highly controversial.
+Though Klein died at a very young age of 34, he still managed to produce a great deal of artwork that was influential and highly controversial.
 He developed his fixation of The Void at a very young age and even signed the sky with his forefinger, claiming it as my first artwork.
 There are few works by Klein that have attracted many controversies than Leap into the Void.
 He cited this work as evidence that he can levitate.
-Klein originally produced Leap into the Void as a complete unedited truth, and he only had the large tarpaulin he used to land on, removed from the final photograph.
-The artist openly challenged viewers’ experience of reality and the supposed sacredness of accuracy on the news media as well as photography.
-It is, however, correct to say that Leap into the Void exists entirely in the state between reality and fiction.
+Klein originally produced Leap into the Void as a complete unedited truth, and he only had the large tarpaulin he used to land on removed from the final photograph.
+The artist openly challenged viewers’ experience of reality and the supposed sacredness of accuracy on the news media and photography.
+However, it is correct to say that Leap into the Void exists entirely in the state between reality and fiction.